ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 npm install @ethereumjs/statemanager
 ```

-Note: this library was part of the [@ethereumjs/vm](../vm/) package up till VM `v5`.

 ## Usage

 ### Introduction

 The `StateManager` provides high-level access and manipulation methods to and for the Ethereum state, thinking in terms of accounts or contract code rather then the storage operations of the underlying data structure (e.g. a [Trie](../trie/)).

+This library includes several different implementations that all implement the `StateManager` interface which is accepted by the `vm` library.
+These include:

+- [`SimpleStateManager`](./src/simpleStateManager.ts) -a minimally functional (and dependency minimized) version of the state manager suitable for most basic EVM bytecode operations
+- [`DefaultStateManager`](./src//stateManager.ts) - a Merkle-Patricia Trie-based `DefaultStateManager` implementation that is used by the `@ethereumjs/client`
-The library includes a TypeScript interface `StateManager` to ensure a unified interface (e.g. when passed to the VM), a concrete Trie-based `DefaultStateManager` implementation, as well as an `RPCStateManager` implementation that sources state and history data from an external JSON-RPC provider.
+- [`RPCStateManager`](./src/rpcStateManager.ts) - a light-weight implementation that sources state and history data from an external JSON-RPC provider
+- [`StatelessVerkleStateManager`](./src/statelessVerkleStateManager.ts) - an experimental implementation of a "stateless" state manager that uses Verkle proofs to provide necessary state access for processing verkle-trie based blocks

-It also includes a checkpoint/revert/commit mechanism to either persist or revert state changes and provides a sophisticated caching mechanism under the hood to reduce the need for direct state accesses.
+It also includes a checkpoint/revert/commit mechanism to either persist or revert state changes and provides a sophisticated caching mechanism under the hood to reduce the need reading state accesses from disk.

 ### `DefaultStateManager`